nevenjovanovic/sunoikisis2019zg-eklogai/README.md

 ## Synopsis

-Demonstrate how to use BaseX and XQuery to produce Anki exercises from a set of morphologically annotated and lemmatized short texts in Greek.
+Demonstrate how to use [BaseX](http://basex.org/) and [XQuery](https://en.wikibooks.org/wiki/XQuery) to produce Anki spaced repetition vocabulary exercises from a set of morphologically annotated and lemmatized short texts in Greek.

-Concentrate on reoccurring words, and on words which are very frequent in Greek (according to the Dickinson College Core Vocabulary list).
+Concentrate on reoccurring words, and on words which are very frequent in Greek (according to the [Dickinson College Core Vocabulary](http://dcc.dickinson.edu/vocab/core-vocabulary) list).

 Produce two types of exercises:

-1. from the form to the lemma
+1. from the form to the **lemma**
-2. from the form to the grammatical description
+2. from the form to the **grammatical description**
+3. from words in the text to entries in the [DC Greek Core vocabulary list](http://dcc.dickinson.edu/greek-core-list-romanian) (Croatian version, converted to XML)

 ## How to use

 The Greek texts, annotated in [Arethusa (on Perseids)](https://www.perseids.org/tools/arethusa/app/#/), are in [data](https://github.com/nevenjovanovic/sunoikisis2019zg-eklogai/tree/master/data) directory.

+The Croatian translation of Greek and Latin DC Core lists, converted to XML with some additional fields, is in [grclatcore](https://github.com/nevenjovanovic/sunoikisis2019zg-eklogai/tree/master/scripts)

 The BaseX scripts are in [scripts](https://github.com/nevenjovanovic/sunoikisis2019zg-eklogai/tree/master/scripts).